 Macy's 1Q profit rises, though cold chills sales

-NEW YORK (AP) — Macy's says its first-quarter profit rose 3.2 percent, but the department store chain's sales fell short of expectations as a tough economy and a cool spring dampened shoppers' appetite for shorts and T-shirts.
+NEW YORK (AP) — Macy's Inc.'s first-quarter profit rose 3.2 percent, but the department store chain's sales fell short of expectations as cool spring weather dampened shoppers' desire for shorts and T-shirts.

-However, Macy's Inc. is sticking with its full-year profit outlook, citing improving business trends.
-It also raised its dividend by 25 percent.
+Investors pushed shares slightly higher in premarket trading after Macy's stuck with its full-year profit outlook, citing improving business trends that started in April.
+The retailer also raised its dividend by 25 percent.

-Macy's said Tuesday that it earned $224 million, or 60 cents per share, in the quarter that ended May 3.
+Macy's said it earned $224 million, or 60 cents per share, in the quarter that ended May 3.
 That compares with $217 million, or 55 cents per share, a year earlier.

 Revenue slipped 1.7 percent to $6.28 billion.

 Analysts expected a profit of 59 cents on revenue of $6.46 billion.

 Revenue at stores open at least a year fell 0.8 percent.

 Macy's shares rose 66 cents to $58.50 in premarket trading.